 Skin and subcutaneous tissue

-Underneath the skin, along with the subcutaneous tissue is a thin layer of fat.
-However, the amount of fat is negligible when compared to other parts of the body.
+Underneath the skin, along with the subcutaneous tissue is a thin layer of fat, negligible in comparison to other parts of the body.
 Typically, subcutaneous tissue is absent at points where the skin is attached directly to underlying ligaments such as the medial and lateral palpable ligaments.
 The skin and subcutaneous tissue can be subject to certain clinical conditions such as dermatochalasis and blepharochalasis.

 Orbicularis oculi muscle

 Broadly divided, the orbicularis oculi muscle consists of two main parts.
 The orbital part plays a role when the eyelids need to be tightly shut.
 It is further divided into pretarsal and preseptal segments.
-The other part is called the palpebral portion that plays a role in winking and blinking.
-The muscle is supplied by the facial nerve then divides into different branches to supply these different muscles.
-Anatomically, the facial nerve travels under the muscle groups and supplies it from under it surface.
+The other part is called the palpebral portion which helps in winking and blinking.

 The orbital part of the orbicularis oculi muscle has a close relationship with other muscles responsible for facial expression.
 It originates from the inner margin of the orbit, further attaching to the upper and inner aspect of the orbital bone, the maxillary process that arises from the frontal bone, the lower and inner aspect of the orbital bone and the frontal aspect of the maxillary bone.
 The path taken by the muscle is typically described as ‘horseshoe shaped’.
-The muscle fibres mingle with the surrounding facial muscles such as the corrugator supercilii and the frontalis muscle.
-As they travel around, they also interdigitate with the anterior temporalis fascia.
+The muscle fibers mingle with the surrounding facial muscles such as the corrugator supercilii and the frontalis muscle.

 Submuscular areolar tissue